Employing a professional carer or personal assistant

 What a professional carer can do for you

 Professional carers have a variety of skills - some have nursing and first aid qualifications and others may be home helps or personal assistants.
-Some examples of the type of tasks a carer might help with are:
+Examples of the type of tasks a carer might help with are:

 - cooking and cleaning

 - help with personal care like washing and using the toilet

 - driving or help with getting around

 - medical tasks like giving injections or changing a catheter

 - shopping, banking and paying bills

 There are three basic arrangements for getting a professional carer:

 - you may get one through your local health trust, in which case everything is arranged for you